0victor0/pyping2/README.md

 ##3.
 Reporting

-After the test completed, the report is generated in `results_lft.csv`.
+After the test completed, you can generate a report to `results_lft.csv`:

+        a.report()

 ##4.
 Example uses

-Since
+Here's what an example script would look like:

+        #! /usr/bin/python

+        import pyping2

+        domains = ["www.pingtest.com", "www.cnn.com", "www.amazon.com"]

+        a = pyping2.targets(domains)
+        a.test_lft()
+        a.report()

+Call your script with `sudo python yourscript.py`